 For the second aspect, a comment is made that in terms of the ECM exploration, the benefit is minor.

 It was also pointed out that ECM software has a bug when setting max MTS TU size to 64.
+Revisit: Need a solution to fix that.

 Decision: Adopt JVET-AK0215 first aspect (two flags), non-CTC